nswaswaJim/oahuv1/pages/kaala2.md

 <p><img src="../images/kaala1/IMG_0985.JPG" title="" height="300" /><br></p>

 After the lead-in road the trail begins.
-Can be broken into three pards:  The trail, the ropes, and the swamp.
+Can be broken into three parts:  The trail, the ropes, and the swamp.

 The trail is a lovely hike through varying types of forest.
 Shady, quiet except for the birds.
 In general it is steep- but you need to get to the highest peak on Oahu, the trail can't do that by going level.
 Tree roots provide natural stairs.